mrchantey/forky/crates/sweet/README.md

 ## Features

-- :fire:  Parallel - Test cases are run in parallel by default
+- 🔥  Parallel - Test cases are run in parallel by default
+- 🕙 Async -
-- :earth_africa: WASM - Run tests in-browser with an interactive harness
+- 🌍 WASM - Run tests in-browser with an interactive runner
-- :rainbow: Pretty - Jest inspired matchers and outputs
+- 🌈 Pretty - Jest inspired matchers and outputs